kdmp-02/SA2-StatComp/README.md

 #### Data Meets Method: Collaborative Exploration of Advanced Resampling & Interference

 We are a team of student data scientists working in a multidisciplinary research initiative that explores real-world phenomena using advanced statistical methods.
 Our focus lies on applying resampling and inferential techniques to uncover insights from data in domains such as public health, finance, and climate science.
-For this project, we investigate the **burden of duenge in the Philippines** using a comprehensive dataset spanning several demographic dimensions.
+For this project, we investigate the **burden of dengue in the Philippines** using a comprehensive dataset spanning several demographic dimensions.

 **Group Members:**
 * Team Leader: Kyte Daiter Percia